puppetlabs/puppet-specifications/language/types_values_variables.md

 * `Runtime`; the type of runtime (non Puppet) types
 * `Undef`; the "no value" type
 * `Default`; the "default value" type
+* `Sensitive`; a type that represents a data type that have "clear text" restrictions

 All types (Platform and Puppet) are organized into one *Type System*.